Pablo Iglesias Turrión

 Pablo Iglesias Turrión (/es/; born 17 October 1978) is a Spanish political scientist and former politician.
 During his political career, he served as Second Deputy Prime Minister and as Minister of Social Rights and 2030 Agenda of the Government of Spain from 2020 to 2021.
 He also served as Member of the Congress of Deputies from 2016 to 2021, representing Madrid.
-Iglesias is a co-founder of Podemos, a left-wing political party that he led from 2014 until his resignation in 2021.
+Iglesias is a co-founder of Podemos, a far-left political party that he led from 2014 until his resignation in 2021.

 Before then, he was a lecturer in political science at the Complutense University of Madrid and TV host.
 He was elected to the European Parliament in the 2014 elections as the leading candidate of the newly created Podemos.
 On 15 March, he announced that he would be stepping down from the government to run in the Unidas Podemos list for the 2021 Madrilenian regional election, leaving politics shortly after Unidas Podemos' poor performance at the ballots.